UAE 'actively monitoring' coloured food items after US bans red dye used in candies, cakes

 The ban by FDA on the Red No 3 dye in food items comes more than three decades after it was barred in cosmetics

-The UAE is "actively monitoring" food products, focusing on food colour additives, to ensure consumer safety.
+The UAE is stepping up its vigilance on food safety by "actively monitoring" food products, particularly those containing colour additives.

 This comes after the US on Wednesday banned the use of a synthetic food dye that gives some candies, snacks, fruit products, cakes and certain oral medications a cherry-red colour, following evidence that the dye causes cancer in laboratory rats.